dean-jordan/N3MDL-Symbolic-Networks/README.md

 Any Python 3.x version is compatible.
 However, newer versions of Python are recommended for compatibility.

 ### N3MDL Source
+The N3MDL network definition is divided into nine categories.
+However, for quick access, the `./models/N3MDL_model.py` file contains a script allowing for access of the full model to run locally.

+All other files were used for the creation, training, and evaluation of the model.
+All directories and key files will be described below.

 #### Activation
+The activation directory contains all activation functions which will be used to intiialize every part of the network.
+This directory contains existing and custom activation functions.

+`custom.py`
+> Contains custom activation functions for initialization of smaller network modules.

 #### Adapters
+The adapters directory contains files for the creation and access of adapters.
+This allows for the model to be specialized on-the-fly and perform complex multi-domain operations without requiring excessive RAM.

+`adapter_creation.py`
+> Contains code for the creation of adapters within the training process.

+`adapter_loading.py`
+> Contains code to dynamically load adapters upon the usage of the model.

+`dynamic_adapter_creation.py`
+> Contains code for continual learning.
+Allows for adapters to be created as the model is being used for increased specialization and personalization.

 #### Attention
+The attention directory contains modules for the development of a novel attention mechanism for N3MDL.
+This has a variety of advantages discussed in the publication.

+`attention.py`
+> Creates attention mechanism through `query.py`, `value.py`, and `weight.py`.

+`mask.py`
+> Creates masking in the attention mechanism to prevent decoder collapse during training.

 #### Encoder
+The encoder directory produces a neural network module which separates input into several outputs.
+The module itself produces low-level features in order for further processing by the middle subnetwork ensemble.

+`input_embedding.py`
+> Uses attention mechanism to tokenize inputs.

+`encoder.py`
+> Creates encoder module through attention mechanism (`encoder_attention.py`) and encoder blocks (`encoder_block.py`).

 #### Decoder